SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.8.md

 Due to a number of enhancements, overall performance of Visio shapes linked to EPM objects has increased, especially when they are not linked to a view.

-#### Error message “Unknown destination DataMiner specified” replaced by “Unable to find hosting agent.
-The agent might still be starting up” \[ID_25976\]
+#### Error message 'Unknown destination DataMiner specified' replaced by 'Unable to find hosting agent.
+The agent might still be starting up' \[ID_25976\]

 Up to now, when the hosting agent of an element or service could not be found, an “Unknown destination DataMiner specified” error would be thrown.
 This error message has now been replaced by “Unable to find hosting agent.
 The agent might still be starting up”.